Bar

 Holmes Robert, hair dresser

-Ingham David, corn and flour dealer
+Ingham David, corn & flour dealer

 Ingham Samuel, schoolmaster